Search

 Table of Contents

-• Microsoft's Challenges with AI Spending
+• Microsoft's Performance and Challenges

 By Aditya Soni and Deborah Mary Sophia

-"Meta's headline numbers are a really interesting reflection of the market’s attitude toward spending in AI space," said John Belton, portfolio manager at Gabelli Funds.
+"Meta's headline numbers are a really interesting reflection of the market's attitude toward spending in the AI space," said John Belton, portfolio manager at Gabelli Funds.

 "All else equal, the market would typically be concerned, but they have a big revenue guide for the first quarter."

-The disclosure that prized holding OpenAI accounts for 45% of the backlog was worrying, as some $280 billion may be at risk as the unprofitable startup loses momentum in the AI race.
+Microsoft also faced pressure after a disclosure that OpenAI, its prized holding, accounts for 45% of its cloud backlog.
+Investors are worried that some $280 billion could be at risk as the unprofitable startup loses momentum in the AI race.

 "Microsoft's deep ties to OpenAI underpin its leadership in enterprise AI, but they also introduce concentration risk," said Zavier Wong, market analyst at eToro.